 < Previous standard ^ Up a level ^ Next standard >

 Personal comments

-Since an ISMS is literally worse than useless without suitable metrics, it is appropriate for ISO/IEC 27001 to list this standard as a normative or essential standard.
+Since a management system is literally worse than useless without suitable metrics, it is appropriate for ISO/IEC 27001 to list this standard as a normative or essential standard.
 More than that, information security metrics are of value in all organisations regardless of whether or not they have an ISO27k ISMS in place.
-I understand why ‘27004 and several other ISO27k standards are aligned specifically to 27001: the narrow scope and tight focus increases the chances of the standards being completed and published in a reasonable timeframe (a problem that plagued the original version of ‘27004).
+I understand why ISO/IEC 27004 and several other ISO27k standards are aligned specifically to ISO/IEC 27001: the narrow scope and tight focus increases the chances of the standards being completed and published in a reasonable timeframe (a problem that plagued the first edition of ISO/IEC 27004).
 That leaves a gap for broader-scope standards, including a general purpose information risk and security metrics standard ... or indeed an entire book.

-The example metrics in Annex B are a mixed bunch, and are not very well described.
+The example metrics in Annex B of the current second edition are a mixed bunch, and are not very well described.
 Please don’t think that you ought to be using them in your ISMS, unless they happen to address your specific management information needs.
 There are lots of moving parts to an ISMS, numerous objectives and hence plenty of measurable aspects.
 For example, here are some possible metrics relating solely to the incident management process:

-Various metrics-related terms from the 2009 version of the standard are defined in ISO/IEC 27000 but are mostly irrelevant now.
-Hopefully they will be dropped when ’27000 is next updated.
+Various obscure metrics-related terms from the first edition of the standard are defined in ISO/IEC 27000 but are mostly irrelevant now.
+Hopefully they will be dropped when ISO/IEC 27000 is updated.

+< Previous standard ^ Up a level ^ Next standard >